Avinash Nandakumar

 The growth of machine learning workloads, specifically deep neural networks (DNNs), in both warehouse scale computing (WSC) and on-edge mobile computing has driven a huge demand in di↵erent types of accelerators.
 This project focuses on exploring the di↵erent lev- els of parallelism when running deep learning inferences on heterogeneous architectures and characterization of coordinating unique accelerators with varying workloads.
 We have imple- mented an accelerated depthwise convolution kernel on a vector accelerator and explored the design space of executing MobileNetv2 in di↵erent configurations on an architecture consist- ing of both a systolic and vector accelerator.
 This work examines shared resource contention at the memory level with this given architecture and analyzes the e↵ects of model pipelining and batch parallelism.
 Through layer by layer performance and cache analysis we examine the best parameters and configurations to execute MobileNetv2 inference, observing a 1.4x and 3.5x speedup over a naively accelerated baseline on single core and multi core SoCs.

-Advisor: Sophia Shao
+Advisors: Sophia Shao

 BibTeX citation:

-@mastersthesis{Nandakumar:EECS-2022-100, Author = {Nandakumar, Avinash}, Editor = {Shao, Sophia and Nikolic, Borivoje}, Title = {Accelerating Deep Learning on Heterogenous Architectures}, School = {EECS Department, University of California, Berkeley}, Year = {2022}, Month = {May}, URL = {http://www2.eecs.berkeley.edu/Pubs/TechRpts/2022/EECS-2022-100.html}, Number = {UCB/EECS-2022-100}, Abstract = {The growth of machine learning workloads, specifically deep neural networks (DNNs), in both warehouse scale computing (WSC) and on-edge mobile computing has driven a huge demand in di↵erent types of accelerators.
+@mastersthesis{Nandakumar:EECS-2022-100, Author= {Nandakumar, Avinash}, Editor= {Shao, Sophia and Nikolic, Borivoje}, Title= {Accelerating Deep Learning on Heterogenous Architectures}, School= {EECS Department, University of California, Berkeley}, Year= {2022}, Month= {May}, Url= {http://www2.eecs.berkeley.edu/Pubs/TechRpts/2022/EECS-2022-100.html}, Number= {UCB/EECS-2022-100}, Abstract= {The growth of machine learning workloads, specifically deep neural networks (DNNs), in both warehouse scale computing (WSC) and on-edge mobile computing has driven a huge demand in di↵erent types of accelerators.
 This project focuses on exploring the di↵erent lev- els of parallelism when running deep learning inferences on heterogeneous architectures and characterization of coordinating unique accelerators with varying workloads.
 We have imple- mented an accelerated depthwise convolution kernel on a vector accelerator and explored the design space of executing MobileNetv2 in di↵erent configurations on an architecture consist- ing of both a systolic and vector accelerator.
 This work examines shared resource contention at the memory level with this given architecture and analyzes the e↵ects of model pipelining and batch parallelism.
-Through layer by layer performance and cache analysis we examine the best parameters and configurations to execute MobileNetv2 inference, observing a 1.4x and 3.5x speedup over a naively accelerated baseline on single core and multi core SoCs.} }
+Through layer by layer performance and cache analysis we examine the best parameters and configurations to execute MobileNetv2 inference, observing a 1.4x and 3.5x speedup over a naively accelerated baseline on single core and multi core SoCs.}, }

 EndNote citation: